Ep 27: Interview with Dr. Patricia Papernow (Part 3: Stepfamily Success & Traditions)

 MARIA NATAPOV:

 Right.
-Yes.
-Yeah, it’s like tending to your own needs is what I’m hearing you say, which is so absolutely true.
-And I think it’s true for all of us really, regardless of the situation, but particularly, in these situations, because the home is usually our safe space.
+It’s tending to your own needs, which is so absolutely true.
+This is true for all of us, but particularly in these situations, because the home is usually our safe space.
+It requires a lot more effort and watching your every move, especially in those early stages.

 DR. PATRICIA PAPERNOW: